Organisational Overview

 Crown Law is led by Una Jagose KC - Solicitor-General and Chief Executive Officer.

-Reflecting the core functions of the Office, the structure is organised into five groups:
+Reflecting the core functions of the Office, the structure is organised into four groups:

-• Attorney-General’s Group led by Virginia Hardy, Deputy Solicitor-General
+Attorney-General’s Group led by Anthea Williams, Deputy Solicitor-General

 The Deputy Solicitor-General at the head of each legal Practice Group is responsible for the professional development and management of the teams falling under their leadership, and reports to the Solicitor-General/Chief Executive.